theirc/airbel/src/_projects/micronutrient-cubes.md

     link:
     link_title:
     description_markdown: >-
-      We met with caregivers, retailers, manufacturers, and MNP sachet distributors like health centers in urban Nairobi and rural parts of Turkana County.
+      We conducted ethnography in Nairobi and Turkana County.
+The team consulted with social entrepreneurs in nutrition, private sector agents, kiosk owners, IRC colleagues, and caregivers from Burundian, Somali, and Kenyan backgrounds.

       Through these visits, we prototyped and tested potential product